aaron-schroeder/heartandsole/README.md

 # Comparison of activity analysis platforms

-Here is a comparison for a few of my rides of varying profiles across the various platforms.
+Here is a comparison for a few of Michael's rides of varying profiles across the various platforms.

 <table>